 - Is this category popular?

-- Is this category packed with other sellers or is there still lots of opportunity?
+- Is this category packed with other sellers or are there still lots of opportunities?

 For example, if your company sells incense, Etsy has over 109,000 listings just for the keyword “incense”.

 Amazon, on the other hand, only has around 10k, so there might be 10x the opportunity in this category on Amazon, and this could be a better marketplace for you to sell on.